LAW 2511 - Environmental Law

 - South Australian law relating to water resources contained in the Natural Resources Management Act 2004 (SA)

-2. Have the capacity to analyse, evaluate and synthesise information from a wide variety of sources and experiences.
+3. To develop the capacity to analyse, evaluate and synthesise information from a wide variety of sources and experiences;

-4. Have an ability to critically analyse and apply legislation, rules and cases in the context of problem resolution.
+7. To develop an ability to critically analyse and apply legislation, rules and cases in context.